-Karen, a Brazilian national, graduated from The University of California, Santa Barbara with a BA in Global Studies and a minor in History.
-Her work with AP started in 2015 when she interned as a Development Assistant.
-Now her responsibilities include administration, social media and overview of the fellowship program.
-Prior to AP, Karen worked with International Students at her University for three years.
-While in school she was an active member of the United Students Against Sweatshops (USAS), as well as a research assistant for the Global Studies Department.
+Karen, a Brazilian national, graduated from The University of California, Santa Barbara with a BA degree – Major in Global Studies and Minor in History.
+Her work with The Advocacy Project started in 2015 when she interned as a Development Assistant.
+Now her responsibilities include administration, fundraising, and human resources.
+Karen also coordinates the fellowship program and supervises the interns in the DC office.
+Whist at UCSB Karen worked part-time for three years at the International Students’ Office dealing with immigration matters.
+Also while at UCSB she was an active member of the United Students Against Sweatshops (USAS) organization, as well as a research assistant for the Global Studies Department.
 Karen’s research on Corporate Social Responsibility in the Global South has been published by her University.

 Kate graduated from Michigan State University in 2013 with a Bachelor’s Degree in Media Arts and Technology.
 While her dream is still to work in television, she has spent the last two years blogging and learning about social media.
 Kate is thrilled to be able to at once put her social media skills to use and learn even more about the best ways to market via social media.
 This is Kate’s first time working for a NGO, and she is very happy to be spreading the word about such a good organization.
 As an added bonus, both of Kate’s older sisters have been working for NGOs for several years now.
 It looks like the drive to support the community, whether local or global, runs in the family!